StefanoAnzolut/business-guide/source/account/deletionperiod.rst

 **Activating deletion period**

 ..
 NOTE::
-   Are you activating the deletion period for the first time or after it has been deactivated in the past?
-Then it will apply after 7 days.
+   The activation of the deletion period will take 7 days.
+It doesn't matter whether you activate the deletion period for the first time or reactivate it after some time.

 - Click **Business profile** in the lower left